 Holding Thoreau Captive

 Although she has a B.A. in English literature, has studied the literary history of Concord, Massachusetts for decades, both independently and in university settings, and is a long-time member of The Thoreau Society, McIntyre is neither a scholar nor an academic.
 In fact, she feels that the academics that dominate The Thoreau Society and academics in general “have been holding Thoreau captive for too long.”
 There are few people outside of the academic world and outside of Concord, Massachusetts, where Thoreau is worshipped as a native son, who ever take the time to pause to consider Thoreau or his words.
 They go on with their lives unaware that the pathway to truth that seems to be missing in today’s world is there within them and has been there all along.
-That is the message at the heart of all of Thoreau’s work and McIntyre’s hope in sharing her story in the way that she has is that that message will reach a greater number of people than it ever has before.
+That is the message at the heart of all of Thoreau’s work and in McIntyre’s work, as well.

 McIntyre goes on to say: “The fundamental principle of Thoreau’s beliefs is for each individual to establish a direct connection between themselves and the divine.
 To do this we must go within and identify that part of us that is divine and that connects all of us to each other and to our shared source.
 Once we have done this, we must learn to be guided by that wisdom we receive from source and not by any other individual or group who can offer us nothing more than their own interpretation.
 Our relation to the divine is personal and private.
 It has nothing to do with what anyone else believes to be true for us.
 Each individual must intuit his own truth through his own direct connection to the divine and to conduct himself accordingly.”